-Client Wrapping The semantics of the Unix fork and exec system calls provide us with useful benefits.
+- Environment Variables By default the DISPLAY environment variable of the shell in which mpirun is invoked is forwarded to the managers and set for the clients.
+This allows clients to use X graphics.
+We plan to replace this non-scalable approach with one similar to the one used for stdout and stderr.
+Other environment variables can be specified on the command line for propagating to the application processes. - Client Wrapping The semantics of the Unix fork and exec system calls provide useful benefits.
 When a manager forks a client process, for example, it first sets up the manager-client pipes for control messages and standard I/O. The "lower" ends of these pipes are inherited by any process that the client forks.
-Thus even though the client is not using any of the client library, managers can manage clients that themselves run the "real" application process.
+Thus, even though the client is not using any of the client library, managers can manage clients that themselves run the "real" application process.
 We call this scheme client wrapping.
 Thus mpirun -np 16 nice -5 myprog lowers the priority of a parallel job to be run on one's colleagues' workstations, and mpirun -np 16 pty myprog can be used when myprog needs to be attached to a terminal (otherwise our capture of stdin and stdout modifies their buffering behavior).
-(The program pty is distributed with the MPD system.)

-Putting It All Together The combination of I/O management, especially redirection of stdin, line labels on stdout, and client wrapping can be surprisingly powerful.
+The program pty is distributed with the MPD system. - Putting It All Together The combination of I/O management, especially redirection of stdin, line labels on stdout, and client wrapping can be surprisingly powerful.
 We have used these features of the MPD system to add an option to mpirun that invokes gdb as a client wrapper and dynamically redirects stdin.
 While mpirun -np 3 cpi runs cpi directly as an MPI job, mpirun -np 3 -d cpi runs each cpi process under the control of (wrapped by) the gdb debugger.
 (Other sequential debuggers could be used, but are not yet supported.)
 Thus multiple instances of gdb are being run.
 Output of the gdb's is labeled by process rank.
 The "(gdb)" prompts are intercepted by the mpirun process and counted, so that it can issue an "(mpigdb)" prompt when one has been received from each process.
 In addition, mpirun -d uses the "z" command (one of the few single letters not already claimed by gdb) to redirect stdin to a specific gdb instance or to all processes.
 Thus processes can be stepped and breakpoints can be set either collectively or individually, and collectively printing a variable will provide all values with rank labels.
-An example terminal session showing how this works can be seen at http://www.mcs.anl.gov/mpi/mpich/mpd/mpigdb.script.
+The following is an example of how this works: